bensnell/ofxFilter/README.md

 `Aln Dir Mult` : By what fraction should a rate be reduced when its direction is aligned with the next lowest rate's direction?
 Range: [0, 1].

 `Power` : This exponent sensitizes the range between opposing and aligned rates.
 A value < 1 makes orthogonal rates closer to `Aln Dir Mult`, while a value > 1 makes orthogonal rates closer to `Opp Dir Mult`.
 Range: (0, +inf).

+### ofxFilterOpAxes

+In order to adjust a coordinate system's axes, the reference (source) handedness and up vector must be know.
+Supply those values in the first two variables:

+`Src Handedness`: Source handedness of the coordinate system (for reference).

+`Src Up Vector`: Source up vector of the coordinate system (for reference).

+`Convert Handedness`: Boolean indicating whether handedness should be converted to the destination handedness.

+`Dst Handedness`: Desired handedness of the system.

+`Convert Up Vector`: Boolean indicating whether up vector should be converted to the destination up vector.

+`Dst Up Vector`: Desired up vector of the system.